freopen(3p) — Linux manual page

 The freopen() function shall first attempt to flush the stream

 associated with stream as if by a call to fflush(stream).
+Failure

-descriptor associated with stream.
-Failure to close the file
+associated with stream.
+Failure to close the file descriptor

-file indicators for the stream shall be cleared.
+indicators for the stream shall be cleared.

 The freopen() function shall open the file whose pathname is the